chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 As a **Software Engineer** (January 2016–May 2017), I was a productive individual contributor even while working 30-hour weeks as I completed my M. Div.:

-- I led the adoption of a **test-driven development** approach in a greenfield **Ember.js** rewrite of our mobile web UI.
+- I led the adoption of a **test-driven development** approach in a greenfield **Ember.js** rewrite of the mobile web UI.
 - I introduced JavaScript type systems to the application (landing on **TypeScript** after an initial experiment with Flow)
-- I helped us achieve **full AA [WCAG] accessibility**.
+- I helped the team achieve **full AA [WCAG] accessibility**.

 [WCAG]: https://www.w3.org/TR/WCAG21/
 *[WCAG]: Web Content Accessibility Guidelines

 As a **Senior Software Engineer** (May 2017–January 2019):

-- I led a team effort to expand our mobile web UI as a **responsive web UI** to reduce our maintenance burden, improve our overall UX, and decrease the cost of launching new features.
+- I led a team effort to expand the mobile web UI into a **responsive web UI** to reduce our maintenance burden, improve overall UX, and decrease the cost of launching new features.

 - I designed a new technical strategy for white-labeling (including the adoption of **CSS Modules**), enabling the business to support more brands by way of better tooling.

 - I pioneered Olo's use of **Requests for Comments (<abbr>RFC</abbr>s)**, modeled on the RFC processes from the Rust and Ember communities, as a tool for architecture design and documentation.
 I began by using <abbr>RFC</abbr>s for several important initiatives in my own team.
 The success of those initiatives validated <abbr>RFC</abbr>s' utility when I later introduced them to the broader engineering organization.
 They are now Olo’s standard tool for documenting architectural changes and a prerequisite for all new internal services.

-- I finished our app's conversion to a fully strictly-type-checked TypeScript application.
+- I finished the app's conversion to a fully strictly-type-checked TypeScript application.

 *[CSS]: cascading style sheets
 *[UX]: user experience